Helen Dawes: Early life and education

 Dawes was born on 5 January 1974.
 She was educated at South Wilts Grammar School, then an all-girls grammar school in Salisbury, England.
-She studied at Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1996: as per tradition, her BA was promoted to a Master of Arts (MA Cantab) degree.
+She studied Natural Sciences at Trinity College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1996: as per tradition, her BA was promoted to a Master of Arts (MA Cantab) degree.
 Then, between 1996 and 1999, she worked in strategic and regulatory consulting.

 In 1999, Dawes matriculated into Westcott House, Cambridge, to study theology and train for holy orders.
 She left in 2002 to be ordained in the Church of England.
 She continued her studies and graduated from Anglia Ruskin University with a Master of Arts (MA) degree.
 She undertook a part-time Doctor of Philosophy (PhD) degree in theology and economics at King's College London.
 She graduated in 2018, and her doctoral thesis was titled "An examination of the contextualisation of the human person as a potential contribution to conversation between theology and political economy".